dojo/widget-core/README.md

 ```
 ##### `w`

-`w` is an abstraction layer for dojo-widgets that allows dojo 2 managements, caching and lazy instantiation.
+`w` is an abstraction layer for dojo-widgets that enables dojo 2's lazy instantiation, instance management and caching.

 Creates a dojo-widget using the `factory` and `options`.